htcondor/htcondor/docs/classads/print-formats.rst

 ``REMOTE_HOST``
    Used for the ``HOST(S)`` column of the ``-run`` output of :tool:`condor_q`.
-   This function extracts the host name from a job attribute appropriate to the ``JobUniverse`` value of the job.
+   This function extracts the host name from a job attribute appropriate to the :ad-attr:`JobUniverse` value of the job.
    For Local and Scheduler universe jobs, the Schedd that was queried is used using a variable internal to :tool:`condor_q`.
    For grid universe jobs, the :ad-attr:`EC2RemoteVirtualMachineName` or ``GridResources`` attributes are used. for all other universes the ``RemoteHost`` job attribute is used.